Skip to content

 repair hair transplant for a bad hair transplant

-This gentleman had a poor experience at a hair transplant clinic with a sub-standard outcome in his hairline.
-He underwent his repair hair transplant at our clinic with the result shown above
+This gentleman had a poor experience at a hair transplant clinic, resulting in a substandard outcome in his hairline.
+He underwent his hair repair transplant at our clinic with the result shown above.

 Why do some hair transplants fail?